Stargix/Turtle-Maze/README.md

 A ROS TurtleBot maze solver with gzmaze

 # Description
-The program consists in a simulated Turtlebot that arrives to the center of a closed maze following walls with responsive angular velocity
+The program consists in a simulated Turtlebot that reaches the center of a closed maze following walls with responsive angular velocity

 # Files